portco/connect_four/docs/index.md

   extensibility, separation of concerns, etc); attention to detail (code layout, formatting, etc); level of proficiency in the language; and quality of tests.

-### Game Mechanics
+## Game Mechanics

-Connect Four is a two-player connection game in which the players first choose a color and then take turns dropping colored discs from the top into a 7 columns x 6 rows vertically suspended grid.
+Connect Four is a two-player connection game in which the players first choose a color and then take turns dropping colored discs from the top into a 7-columns x 6-rows vertically suspended grid.

 The pieces fall straight down, occupying the next available space within the column.